Commission for the Study of the Communist Dictatorship in Moldova: Activity

 The commission is formed of 30 members, comprising doctors in history, sociology, philology, economics, philosophy and law.
 The commission will study and analyze the 1917-1991 period of the communist regime.
 The activity of the Party of Communists of the Republic of Moldova from 2001 to 2009 will be not covered by the report unless it is proved that it continued some practices of the former Communist Party of Moldova.
 According to its Statute adopted in 2008, article 1, the Party of Communists of the Republic of Moldova is a "lawful successor and heir of the Communist Party of [Soviet] Moldavia both in terms of ideas and traditions".

 The Commission for the Study and Evaluation of the Communist Totalitarian Regime in Moldova met in its first session on January 17, when there were created 7 workgroups in order to study the documents and the materials regarding the activity of the main institutions involved in the establishment and perpetuating the communist totalitarian regime in Moldova.

 Final report

-The commission was to present its report to the President on 1 June 2010.
+The commission was presented its report to the President on 2 July 2010.